Frequently Asked Questions

 Q: Are you a Physical Therapist who does massage, or a Massage Therapist who does PT?

 Yes.
 I am both a DPT and an LMT, this means that I love massage too much to quit, but I feel that it is too limited in scope and most practitioners are far too poorly trained.

-Q: What kinds of massage do you do?
+Q: What kinds of massage therapy do you do?

 Q: Do you offer any specials?

-Yes.
-I have a student discount, a first time client discount, and generously discounted packages available.
+Sometimes, but I try to keep my prices in a reasonable range all the time.
 I don't use mass-coupon sites (like Groupon) because they undermine the importance of building a working rapport with a well-trained therapist who has your best interests in mind.
 Sometimes a cheap massage is just that, cheap.
 I'm willing to work within anyone's budget.
-Some good deals can always be found on the "Specials" page.
 If you cannot afford my services, I will work with you; you can email me to negotiate a reduced price.

 Q: Do you have any female massage therapists?

 No. I can refer you out to a colleague within my office if you are unable to have a male therapist.